SolidLabResearch/Bashlib/Tutorial-cli.md

 ```

 ### Commands
 Now that we have created a Solid account and pod and learned how to authenticate, we will look at the available commands in `Bashlib-solid`.
+In this section, we will do a runthrough for all available commands, and how they can be used.
 These commands will help you see solid not only as a Web technology, but as something you can easily include in existing workflows, while enabling ease of access and sharing of resources in between systems and users.
 **We use the alias `alias bashlib-auth = "node bashlib/solid/bin/solid.js --auth token -t .tokens/.bobs-auth-token"` as a shortcut to make authenticated requests from here.
 In case you use another authentication method feel free to choose your own alias!**